 What is an HSA, and how does it work?

 You’ve probably heard this question a thousand times: what is an HSA account and how does it work?
 (And what does HSA stand for, anyway?)

 Here’s an easy health savings account definition for your benefits materials:

 HSA stands for “health savings account.”
 It’s a personal savings account that you can use to pay for health care expenses.
-They’re your ticket to taking control of health care spending.
+They’re a tax-advantaged secret weapon, and your ticket to taking control of health care spending.

 Why use an HSA instead of paying out-of-pocket?

-- Any money you add to your HSA isn’t taxed, which means you could put hundreds or thousands back in your paycheck each year.
+- Any money you add to your HSA is tax-deductible, which means you could put hundreds or thousands back in your paycheck each year.

 - HSAs are a great partner to a high-deductible health plan (HDHP).
 HDHPs are great for young, healthy employees who want to pay a low premium each month.
 But you’ll also face hefty out-of-pocket expenses before you hit your deductible.
 That’s where an HSA comes in: to help you meet your deductible without having to pay taxes.

 What can you use an HSA for?